AdityaLab/DeepTime/README.md

-Here's a polished version of the README.md file in English, formatted with Markdown:

-# TimerBed and VL-Time Method
+# the TimerBed Evaluation Suite and the VL-Time Method

 This repository contains the implementation of TimerBed and the proposed VL-Time method for time series reasoning tasks.